Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 Also, you might want to check out the Collection of Diwali Sweets Recipes and Diwali Snacks Recipes for Diwali.

-Pro tips for making Recipe for Nimki or Namak Para
+Pro tips for making Recipes for Nimki or Namak Para

 Ingredients and Measurements: To make perfect Nimki it is important to follow the recipe closely and measure the ingredients accurately.